 At least 27 transgender Americans were murdered in 2017, making it the deadliest year on record for the trans community.
-Sadly, 2018 is already on track to outpace that, with at least six victims reported since January.
+Sadly, 2018 is already on track to outpace that, with at least 12 victims reported since January.

 Much of the coverage of these victims fixates on their deaths.
 Below, we honor the lives they lived and the people they touched.

-Note: This is a living document, and will be updated with new information and entries as they come to light.
+Please note: This is a living document, and will be updated with new information and entries as they come to light.